 Activity Lead and key collaborators Desired outcome by 2027 Status Priority progress update Next steps 7.1.
-Develop cost-effective national traceability registers or systems for agreed animal industries that do not have one Peak industry bodies, AHA, SAFEMEAT Cost-effective national traceability registers or systems are developed for agreed animal industries In progress (projects 45, 46) Alpaca NLIS (project 45): The Australian Alpaca Association, with assistance from AHA, has joined the National Livestock Identification System (NLIS) with for alpacas in a voluntary capacity.
-Deer Traceability (project 46): AgriFutures Australia funded a consultancy to investigate traceability options for the deer industry.
-This is currently under consideration by the industry.
+Develop cost-effective national traceability registers or systems for agreed animal industries that do not have one Peak industry bodies, AHA, SAFEMEAT Cost-effective national traceability registers or systems are developed for agreed animal industries In progress (project 45) Completed (46) Alpaca NLIS (project 45): The Australian Alpaca Association, with assistance from AHA, has joined the National Livestock Identification System (NLIS) with for alpacas in a voluntary capacity.
+Completed Deer Traceability (project 46): AgriFutures Australia funded a consultancy to investigate traceability options for the deer industry.
+This project was marked as complete 18 June 2024.